MundatiC/Javascript2/README.md

 # Javascript2
-Execution of some tasks assigned to me in the Jitu training
+Execution of some tasks assigned to me in the Jitu training.
+Focuses mainly on scope, error handling, and es6 features.

 # Tasks